amegeddon/Paws-and-Pints/TESTING.md

 ### WAVE Testing

 Testing with [WAVE](https://wave.webaim.org) has identified issues with the img alt tags, indicating they are duplicate and potentially insufficient.
 To improve accessibility, users should be able to provide their own descriptive alt text.
 The default "user uploaded image" is not adequate.
+Dynamically adding the {{pub.name}} has made the alt tag more meaningful but further work here is required.

 <sup><sub>[*Back to top*](#contents)</sup></sub>